xriss/blender-fatpoly/readme.md

-download this zip to install into blender
+To install the Fatpoly add-on, first download this zip file

 https://github.com/xriss/blender-fatpoly/raw/releases/fatpoly.zip

+Run Blender and go to user preferences and open the add-ons tab.

+Click Install add-on from file and choose this zip file.

+Finally you must check the box next to Fatpoly to enable this addon.

+To use hit F3 and type fatpoly and you should see "Fatpoly Smoothie" as an available mesh tool, in the future I expect to add more.

+## Fatpoly Smoothie

-To run hit F3 and type fatpoly and you should see "Fatpoly Smoothie" as an option this mesh tool will perform a weighted spring system style smoothing of the selected vertexes using the unselected vertexes as immovable anchor points.
+This mesh tool will perform a weighted spring system style smoothing of the selected vertexes using the unselected vertexes as immovable anchor points.

 It is best not to select the entire mesh, although this will work it will behave similar to the normal blender smooth slowly shrinking the